In 2021, most people can be forgiven for feeling as though investing in cannabis companies…

 May 7, 2020 – Update to Safe Harbor Deadline for PPP Loans

-The SBA is now extending the safe harbor repayment deadline date to May 14, 2020 for PPP borrowers who applied for the loan before the April 24, 2020 guidance was issued by the SBA regarding good faith certification, and who wish to return their PPP loan.
-Attorney Gordon Prince provides the update.
+Attorney Gordon Prince is providing an update now that the SBA is extending the safe harbor repayment deadline date to May 14, 2020 for PPP borrowers who applied for the loan before the April 24, 2020 guidance was issued by the SBA regarding good faith certification, and who wish to return their PPP loan.

 May 6, 2020 – Chester County Register of Wills Limited Reopening